Reproductive Genetics

 • Endometriosis

-• Hormonal issues leading to ovulation problems
+• Hormonal imbalances leading to ovulation issues

 • Unexplained infertility

-Women are born with approximately 2 million eggs in their ovaries.
-Before a girl reaches puberty, about 11,000 eggs die every month.
-Thus, in her teenage years, a woman has only about 300,000 to 400,000 eggs available.
-From this point onwards, about 1000 eggs are utilised every month.
-This has nothing to do with any form of birth control, pregnancy, hormone production, health, lifestyle or nutritional supplements.
-Eventually, a woman reaches menopause when she has no viable eggs left.
+Women are born with about 2 million eggs in their ovaries.
+By the time a girl reaches puberty, approximately 11,000 eggs are lost each month.
+As a result, by the teenage years, a woman has around 300,000 to 400,000 eggs left.
+From then on, about 1,000 eggs are depleted monthly.
+This natural decline in egg quantity is unrelated to birth control, pregnancy, hormone levels, health, lifestyle, or supplements.
+Eventually, a woman reaches menopause when no viable eggs remain.

-Does PCOS affect a woman's fertility?
+Does PCOS Affect a Woman's Fertility?